MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c-explore.md

 ---
 ms.author: bbanerjee
-ms.date: 01/01/2024
+ms.date: 03/11/2024
 ---

 ## Explore the sample

 - Note the signed-in or signed-out status displayed at the center of the screen.
-- Click the context-sensitive button at the top right (it reads `Sign In` on first run).
+- Select the context-sensitive button at the top right (it reads **Sign In** on first run).
 - Follow the instructions on the next page to sign in with an account of your chosen identity provider.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for ID Token Details: click it to see some of the ID token's decoded claims.